CMSC122GroupProject/CMSC122_Group_Project/asterisk_site/README.txt

 PATHS:
-It is important that for asterisk_pre_algo.py to work (in the restaurants app directory), the path to restaurants.db within the asterisk_site directory is correctly specified.
-At the top of the py file, the file path is specified as:
-'/home/student/cs122-win-16-asudit/CMSC122_Group_Project/asterisk_site/restaurants.db'

-Similarly, it is imperative that the locations of the modules and files are in the right location with respect to each other.
+It is imperative that the locations of the modules and files are in the right location with respect to each other.
 In particular, asterisk_pre_algo.py, models.py, and views.py in the restaurants directory all call upon functions from each other, googlemaps, and movies.py (among others).
 Thus, please make sure your directory looks like ours